 The Council of Europe Development Bank (CEB) is a multilateral development bank with an exclusively social mandate.

-The CEB represents a major instrument of the policy of solidarity in Europe.
-It participates in financing social projects, responds to emergency situations and contributes to improving the living conditions of the most disadvantaged population groups.
+The CEB is a major instrument of solidarity in Europe.
+It finances social projects, responds to emergency situations, and improves the living conditions of the most disadvantaged population groups.

-The CEB has its origins in the political upheavals that Europe experienced following the Second World War, leading to a flood of refugees and displaced persons into Western Europe.
+The CEB is the oldest European multilateral development bank.
+It has its origins in the political upheavals that Europe experienced after the Second World War, leading to a flood of refugees and displaced persons into Western Europe.

-The oldest European multilateral development bank, the CEB was established in 1956 by eight Member States of the Council of Europe on the basis of a partial agreement in order to bring solutions to the problems of refugees.
-Signed on 16 April 1956 by eight countries, the Bank is the first of the Partial Agreements to have been concluded.
+Itwas established in 1956 by eight Member States of the Council of Europe on the basis of a partial agreement aimed at finding solutions to the problems of refugees.

 Key dates in the history of the CEB

-- 1956: the CEB was created in the form of a Resettlement Fund with a capital of less than 7 million US dollars.\
+- 1956: the CEB was established in the form of a Resettlement Fund with a capital of less than 7 million US dollars.

-- 1960s-1980s: over the decades, the CEB steadily increased its membership, financial resources and scope of action in line with changes in social priorities.
-Born in the aftermath of a divided Europe, the CEB experienced particular impetus with the reunification of the European continent after the fall of the Berlin Wall.
-More specifically, three Council of Europe Summits of Heads of State and Government, helped shape what the Bank is today.
+- 1960s-1980s: over the decades, the CEB steadily increased its membership, financial resources, and scope of action in line with changes in social priorities.
+Born in the aftermath of a divided Europe, the CEB experienced a particular impetus with the reunification of the European continent after the fall of the Berlin Wall.
+More specifically, three Council of Europe Summits of Heads of State and Government helped to shape the Bank.

-- 1993: the Vienna Summit signalled a wave of new members from the countries of Central, Eastern, and then South-Eastern Europe joining the Bank, which at the time was still a Fund.
+- 1993: the Vienna Summit signalled a wave of new CEB members from Central, Eastern, and South-Eastern Europe..

 - 1997: the Strasbourg Summit widened the CEB’s mandate to include strengthening social cohesion, alongside the priorities set out in its Articles of Agreement.

-- 2005: the Warsaw Summit, whilst continuing to support the Bank’s traditional mission, also invited the CEB to contribute in its own way to the development of a free, democratic and more inclusive European society.
+- 2005: the Warsaw Summit, whilst continuing to support the Bank’s traditional mission, also invited the CEB to contribute in its own way to the development of free, democratic, and more inclusive European societies.

-- Since 2008, the protracted crisis in Europe and its impact on the lives of populations have made the CEB’s mandate and action as a social development bank more relevant than ever.
+- Since 2008, consecutive crises in Europe and their impact on the lives of people have made the CEB’s mandate and action as a social development bank more relevant than ever.

 Relations with the Council of Europe